 - Help support your claim – You will need to have documents that prove you are injured, and that your injury happened while at work.
 Your attorney will gather all medical records, employment records, witness statements, physical evidence, photographs, diagrams, and any other relevant information to prove your case.

-- Completing necessary claim forms – Your attorney will make sure the forms you need are completed and returned to the appropriate offices on time, including your Claim for Benefits Form with the Virginia Workers’ Compensation Commission.
+- Completing necessary claim forms – Your attorney will make sure the forms you need are completed and returned to the appropriate offices on time, including your Claim Form Form with the Virginia Workers’ Compensation Commission.

 - Analyzing your case for additional compensation – Depending on how and why your injury occurred, there could be additional compensation avenues, such as product liability.
 You also may qualify for a Social Security disability claim or a third party claim.
 You must be careful when applying for other compensation, so that you don’t offset the other claims.
 An attorney may be able to help you get the most from your available benefit plans.